 National or International Destination?

 This works if I’m heading to a warm weather, US location.
 However, in Winter or when traveling to an international destination, I’m rarely satisfied with my available space for souvenirs on the trip back.
 My solution is to plan to unpack a third of what I’d LIKE to take BEFORE I leave, or choose a larger suitcase.
-I would like to tell you to commit to one bag, one backpack/cross body/belt pack, and a purse/wallet.
-In fact, I will tell you that because it’s the ideal, and I’ll try it (again) myself when I travel next weekend to Jackson Hole, Wyoming.
+If you can, commit to one bag, one backpack or crossbody bag, and a purse or wallet.

-My Dad is a mathematician, and while I didn’t inherit the genius gene, my mind likes to visualize challenges as equations…
+My Dad is a mathematician, and while I didn’t inherit the math gene, I like to visualize challenges like equations…

 - Short Trip + Warm Weather Destination = 1-2 Smaller pieces of Rolling Luggage + Foldable Tote